csteach422/csteach422.github.io/coursework.md

 <a id="assessment3"></a>
 ###### 3. final assessment (40%)

-* continue to develop your app concept and prototypes
+* continue to develop your app concept and prototypes using Apache Cordova
+* implement a custom Cordova plugin for either of the following native Mobile OSs
+  * Android
+  * iOS
+  * Windows Phone
-* working app (as close as possible...)
+* working app
 * explain design decisions
   * outline what you chose and why?
   * what else did you consider, and then omit? (again, why?)
-* which platform/OS did you choose, and why?
+* which platform/s did you choose, and why?
 * which concepts could you abstract for easy porting to other platform/OS?
 * describe patterns used in design of UI and interaction